Skip to content

 The Medical Laboratory Science (MLS) Program is sponsored by the Milton S. Hershey Medical Center and functions within the Division of Clinical Pathology in the Department of Pathology and Laboratory Medicine.
 Its support is a part of a commitment to provide health care and education to the community.
 Hospital and laboratory administration support the program by providing personnel and resources to educate students.

 The program accepts 10 students annually, with training at Penn State Health facilities.
-Students complete 24 weeks of didactic and student lab instruction, followed by 20 weeks of rotations in routine and specialty laboratories within Clinical Pathology.
+Students complete approximately five months didactic and student lab instruction, followed by approximately six months of rotations in routine and specialty laboratories within clinical pathology.

 Program Mission Expand answer